 Molasses is a dark, sweet, and syrupy material made from sugars derived from sources such as beets and sugarcane.
 During sugar manufacturing, these components are boiled down to become a thick, viscous substance.
 Molasses remains after the sugar crystals have been removed from the final product.
 Molasses is a crucial component in many organic cannabis farmers’ arsenals.
 This delicious, sticky fluid adds a lot of carbohydrates and nutrients to the growth medium, benefiting both the plants and the beneficial soil bacteria.

-Additionally, what role does sugar play in weed?
+Additionally, what role does sugar play in cannabis?
 Sugar is essential for the healthy and vigorous development of cannabis plants.
 Sugar is involved in energy metabolism and serves as a form of chemical messenger aiding in the promotion of health throughout the cannabis life cycle.
 Cannabis produces and distributes sugars naturally, but it benefits from outside help in different methods and supplements.

-Advantages of using molasses on your marijuana
+Advantages of using molasses on your cannabis